Serving all people by providing personalized health and wellness through exemplary care, education and research.

 RMS is a type of cancer that often forms in soft tissue, such as muscle.
 The cancer cells are fast-growing and can group together to form a tumor.
 The cancer cells can break off and spread (metastasize) to another part of the body.

-There are 2 main types of RMS that occur in children:
+There are two main types of RMS that happen in children:

 Embryonal.
 With this type, a tumor most often forms in the face, head, neck, vagina in females, or the prostate (gland that produces semen) or testicles in males.
 The bladder and other urinary organs may also be affected.

 Alveolar.
-This type is more likely to cause a tumor to develop in the arm, leg, or abdomen.
+This type is more likely to cause a tumor to develop in the arm, leg, or stomach.

 Children at any age can get RMS.
 This cancer is not contagious, meaning your child can’t pass it to another person.

-Some common symptoms of RMS include pain or a lump or swelling in the head, neck, arms, legs, and abdomen that gets larger and doesn’t go away.
+Some common symptoms of RMS include pain or a lump or swelling in the head, neck, arms, legs, and stomach that gets larger and doesn’t go away.
 Your child may have experienced some of these symptoms, or other symptoms.

 Imaging tests to take detailed images of areas inside the body.
 These may include X-ray, MRI, CT scan, PET scan, bone scan, or ultrasound.